How to link a Visio drawing to a specific region in an Excel worksheet

 On the Formulas menu, click Define Name.

 In the Define Name dialog box, type a unique name, and then click OK.

 Save the Microsoft Excel Workbook.

-Start Microsoft Visio and open your drawing.
+Start Microsoft Visio, and open your drawing.

 On the Insert menu, click Object.

-In the Insert Object dialog box, click Create from file and then click Browse.
+In the Insert Object dialog box, click Create from file, and then click Browse.
 Navigate to your Excel workbook, select it, and click Open.

-Click to select the Link to file check box, and then click OK.
+Select the Link to file check box, and then click OK.